subquery/documentation/docs/academy/herocourse/module3.md

 }
 ```

 ### Bonus

-Including a reverse lookup on the schema file will allow us to customise the fields that we can query on.
+Including a **reverse lookup** on the schema file will allow you to customise the fields on which you can query.

 ```
 type Proposal @entity {